D3ybid/Group-1-Machine-Learning/README.md

 # Group 1 Machine Learning

-this is the working repository for CS 422 - Machine Learning group 1 from CS 4202.
+this is the working repository for CS 422 - Machine Learning Group 1 from CS 4202.
 # Kmeans

 To get started on the Kmeans implementation, navigate to the kmeans directory